adidimant/FullStack-INT-Dec-23/05-React/hw/170724/hw.md

 2) Implement NotFound component to be the default component for the entire app if the route wasn't found.

 3) Review today's material - CompanyDetails.jsx component & companyData.js import

+next lesson - answer:
+a) react component structure
+b) react component render process / life cycle
+c) when do we re-render a react component